 Clean the footbed manually using a soft cloth and mild detergent.
 Air dry it.
 Never machine wash.
 For leather care, the brand suggests using a nubuck leather cleaner which is also available on most footwear retailers.

 The brands KEEN and Merrell are known for their vast offering of outdoor products.
 And, those who are looking for a new pair of lightweight hiking shoes may find themselves checking out the KEEN Targhee III Waterproof and Merrell Moab 2 Waterproof.
 Here are their differences and similarities.

 Upper.
 The materials used in the upper of these hiking shoes use a combination of leather and mesh.
-This combo keeps its weight low without compromising their durability.
+This combo keeps its weight low without compromising its durability.

 Waterproof lining.
 The Targhee III Waterproof uses KEEN.Dry while the Moab 2 Waterproof carries M Select Dry.
 Both are brand-exclusive membranes which protect the foot against wet encounters and render a breathable in-shoe feel.

 Upper protection.
 With the brand-owned KEEN.Protect, the Targhee III WP is able to protect hikers against accidental bumps.
 The Merrell product, on the other hand, may not have an exclusive technology, but the brand’s engineers designed it with a rubber toe guard for extra security.